 - Book Bag - If your child has a school book bag, they can bring home a book from our library to share at home

-- Weather Attire - All children need a pair of wellies and a raincoat (with their names on).
-With the fantastic English weather, we can expect lots of rain!
+- Wet weather Attire - All children need a pair of wellies and a raincoat (with their names on), with the fantastic English weather, we can expect lots of rain

 Things to do at Home